weiboVictor/linuxacademyvideos-dl/README.md

 # linuxacademyvideos-dl
-download linuxacademy videos with python (using selenium and wget)
+download linuxacademy videos with python (using selenium and wget).